 The trail was divided into Phase I, Phase II and the Peak.
 The organizer had also set the specific timing to reach each division thus ensuring that we would reach the peak before the dark.

 Going to the campsite of Phase I was an open trail.
-The group started the trek at 0900AM with sun already up and striking.
+The group started the trek at 0900AM with the sun already up and striking.
 Passing by several resident houses busy in their Sunday morning activities, we greeted and smiled to people also on their merry way.
-We also passed by vegetable gardens planted with tomatoes, Baguio beans, and radishes thriving in the nutrients of healthy soil.
+We also passed by vegetable gardens planted with tomatoes, Baguio beans, and radishes thriving in the nutrients of the healthy soil.